-If you're like many collectors, you're probably more familiar with cast stone than you realize.
 If you've ever wandered past a decorative building facade, you've probably seen stunning examples of highly-detailed cast stone art used in architecture (check out the preservation work done at Balboa Park in San Diego, for example).
 You can also find the rich history of cast stone sculpture in museums, like this Virgin and Child c.
 1395 at the Cleveland Museum of Art, or this Standing Youth, c.
 1913, at the Museum of Modern Art in New York.

 That's not to say all cast stone is the same, though, and I'd wager there are as many ways to approach it as there are artists and artisans.
 Each artist develops his or her own techniques and preferred materials, depending on their vision.
 My own approach relies on smooth castings with velvety surface texture and low grittiness, because I intend my work to be handled and enjoyed closely.